-OpenTopography will generate basic derivative products from the DEMs produced using the StreamingTIN or PDAL Gridding algorithms.
+OpenTopography will generate basic raster derivative products from the DEMs produced using the gridding algorithms described above.
 Derivatives can not be produced from the point count grid product because it is not a DEM.

 Hillshade: Shaded relief grid derived from the DEM.
 Sun is located at 345 degrees (NW) and is 45 degrees above the horizon.

 Slope: Grid of topographic slope derived from the DEM.
 Values are in degrees.

 OpenTopography will generate hillshade browse images from DEMs that can be viewed as static imagery, overlain in Google Maps, or as Google Earth image overlays (.kmz).
 An optional color ramp can also be applied to the imagery.

 The 3D point cloud browser visualization allows users to view and manipulate point cloud data in a Web browser.
 Currently this capability is tested and working with Google Chrome, Firefox and Safari, but not yet in Internet Explorer browsers.
 It is expected that most WebGL-capable browsers should be able to support this visualization.
 3D point cloud visualization leverages Entwine data organization library (entwine.io), Greyhound point cloud streaming (greyhound.io) and Potree open-source WebGL based point cloud renderer (potree.org).